ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/03-ProductRouting.md

-# Product Routung
+# Product Routing

-## So that when we click on a product it will take us to teh descroption of the product
+## So that when we click on a product it will take us to the description of the product

 ## npm i react-router-dom